Computer-Architecture-Project-Team-11/Part3/report.md

    - low power consumption

   Based on the results of all three lab exercises we conclude in the following assumptions:
    - **Lab Exercise 1**: Since the power consumption depends on the simulation time, we assume that by simulating for  shorter time we can achieve a lower consumption.
 As mentioned in the Lab Exercise 1, we can decrease the simulation time by using the MinorCPU model instead of the TimingSimpleCPU one.
-Also the SimpleMemory type contributes to the decreament of the sim_time.
+Also the SimpleMemory type contributes to the decreament of the sim_seconds.
    - **Lab Exercise 2**: Based on the majority of the banchmarks, we can achieve the best combination of good performance and low cost by using the following values for the system parameters:
        - cache line size = 128
        - l1 size = 192 KB (li+ld)